Altinn/altinn-studio/src/test/Postman/README.md

 - Some of the requests use attachments which has to be created and the request has to be updated with the same.

 Collections with api requests for localtest can be found [here](https://github.com/Altinn/altinn-studio/blob/master/src/test/Postman/collections/Altinn%20Studio%20App%20Local%20Testing.postman_collection.json).

+More details about tests with postman can be found [here](https://docs.altinn.studio/community/contributing/handbook/test/postman/).